Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) Statements of policy and interpretations adopted

-by the Commissioner's office, but not otherwise made public.
+by the Secretary's office, but not otherwise made public.

 (3) Nonconfidential portions of application files,

 including applications for new charters.
-The Commissioner shall specify by rule as to what part of the files are confidential.
+The Secretary shall specify by rule as to what part of the files are confidential.